 To find a prong collar that is safe to use on your pet, you need to keep a few things in mind.
 Our buyer’s guide will cover features, considerations, and tips that will help you pick the perfect collar for your dog.
 When used correctly, they are a safe way to train your dog to not pull on the leash or to not misbehave when out for a walk.

 Prongs: You see that there are different prongs available depending on the manufacturer.
 Some will be thicker in diameter, longer, and may or may not have a rounded end.
 If your dog is highly sensitive, you will most likely not need an aggressive prong and you may opt for rubber tip covers.

 Link size: This is related to how long the hair is on your dog, so if you have a short-haired dog, a long link isn’t necessary.

 Dead rings and live rings: The dead ring is located in the middle of the collar and will not spin.
 You would use the dead ring if you require less action from the collar such as with a sensitive dog who responds to light tension or if you are weaning your dog from the collar.
 The live ring is located at the end of the collar at it will spin to prevent the leash from tangling.
 Most will use the live ring with training as it provides the most tension to grab your dog’s attention.

-Buckle: some non-traditional prong collars will come with a quick-release option in the form of a buckle.
+Buckle: some non-traditional prong and pinch collars will come with a quick-release option in the form of a buckle.
 This allows you to remove the collar over your dog’s head without removing a link.
 So it is considered a timesaving feature.
 Look for buckles that are well made and durable so they can stand the pressure from a strong pull.